ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-resume/index.md

 ### `Fname_Lname.md`
-This is where your résumé content goes, simply write your résumé in markdown format.
+This is where your CV content goes.
+Simply write your CV in markdown format.

 For example: